Triggered IPAWS Polling & Header Translation Updates

 The short answer is YES, your CAP-DEC1 is, and will continue to be, compliant when used in conjunction with Gorman-Redlich EAS encoder/decoder units.

-Changes are underway to EAS-1 firmware and CAP-DEC1 software to implement these new requirements as well as to add some great new features to make managing your station’s alerts easier.
+Updates are being rolled out for EAS-1 firmware and CAP-DEC1 software to implement these new requirements as well as to add some great new features to make managing your station’s alerts easier.
 Make sure that you are subscribed to Gorman-Redlich Common Alerting Protocol Updates to be notified when the updates are available.

 These changes include modifications of the translation of EAN, NPT, and PEP header codes, as well as the implementation of standardized text for Nationwide Test Alerts in the Legacy EAS format.

-Also included in this update will be our new CAP On Demand™ feature, which polls IPAWS for a duplicate Common Alerting Protocol (CAP) formatted message when a legacy over-the-air message is received by a Gorman-Redlich EAS-1 encoder/decoder with the latest firmware.
+Also included in this update is our new CAP-On-Demand™ feature, which polls IPAWS for a matching Common Alerting Protocol (CAP) formatted message when a legacy over-the-air message is received by a Gorman-Redlich EAS-1 encoder/decoder with the latest firmware.
 Note that, due to the enhanced communication between the EAS and CAP devices, this feature may not work when the CAP-DEC1 is used with third-party EAS devices from other manufacturers.
 Gorman-Redlich EAS-1 units, including a limited number of discounted factory-refurbished pre-owned units, will be available for purchase.

 The deadline to have these changes in place is in December 2023.
-Much of the update development is already complete and we anticipate having the updates available well in advance of the deadline in order to allow your technicians plenty of time to update your equipment.
-Keep an eye on this page, the CAP-DEC Update page, and sign up for email updates for further information.
+Update development and testing is complete and updates are being rolled out now.
+Keep an eye on this page and the CAP-DEC Update page for further information.